GoldenChrysus/ffxiv-ember-overlay/README.md

 4. To build the app for usage on a Web server:

     1. Run `npm run build` to build the files to the `/build` directory.
-    2. Copy `/build` to your Web server.
+    2. Copy the contents of `/build` to the desired path on your Web server.
     3. Navigate to your.server.host/path/to/app to view the app.

 ## License